g0sha1337/TgBotSendingTool/README.md

 ```
 TelegramBotToken = 'Your_secret_tg_token' #from @BotFather
 ```
-### 3) Extract telegram id from your database and fill it in database txt file
+### 3) Extract telegram ids from your database and fill it in database txt file
 ### 4) Prepare your text message file, image and inline buttons

 # Example of usage